Leading The Way In Fellowship Education Training

 An Advanced Airway Workshop in all areas of airway management is held in conjunction with the Anesthesia department to train fellows in basic/advanced Fiberoptic intubation techniques, as well as many other advanced techniques (LMA, Fastrach LMA, Trachlight, Double lumen endotracheal intubation, Retrograde guidewire, classical and percutaneous Cricothyrotomy).

 Stanford is well known for being one of the originators of simulation in Anesthesia.
 The Simulation Center is now being used in the area of Critical Care to help improve physician response in highly stressful, life-threatening situations.

 Fellows serve as instructors in a critical care simulation course for medical students and participate in simulation-based team training activities at both the VA and Stanford hospitals.
 Facilities include high capability simulation centers at both adult hospitals and Packard Children’s hospital, and use of workplace-based (in situ) simulations throughout these facilities.
 Stanford has a long-standing tradition in using patient simulation to research human performance in the operating room and ICU.

 Fellows can use research time to develop a scholarly concentration in simulation activities by participating as an instructor in existing programs and potentially developing their own curricula.
 Fellows are welcome in simulation instructor courses, debriefing workshops as well other medical education programs throughout the medical school.

-Current developed Curricula within the Anesthesia Department and Critical Care Division
+Current developed Curricula during Critical Care Fellowship

 - Code team training